Ken, in his own words

 Shores of Dunmore

 At the very southeast tip of Ireland is the inspirational village of Dunmore East, and the quaintest bed and breakfast you’ll find.
-This song is a tribute to our hosts and to the school girls who performed an impromptu Irish dance for my wife and I.
+This song is a tribute to our hosts and to the school girls who performed an impromptu Irish dance for my wife and I. There is another Dunmore on the west coast of Ireland where many left to go to America leaving family, friends and country behind.

 All the Glory